 Pros

 - Card membership benefits: You can generally expect an above-average number of benefits on credit cards that require an excellent credit score.
-This could mean airport lounge access or elite status with travel credit cards, as well as different types of purchase and consumer protections.
+This could mean airport lounge access or top-tier elite status with travel credit cards, as well as different types of purchase and consumer protections.
+For example, cell phone protection or extended warranty coverage.
 Some of these benefits might come from the card network, such as Visa or Mastercard.

 - Valuable rewards rates: It’s not always the case, but many credit cards for excellent credit provide high earning rates for cash back, points, or miles.
-This could be beneficial if you want to earn more rewards on everyday purchases, travel expenses, or business purchases.
+This could be beneficial if you want to earn more rewards on everyday purchases, such as groceries and takeout.
+Or if you want to earn more on travel expenses or business purchases.

 - High credit limits: In some cases, you might receive a higher credit limit on a credit card that requires excellent credit compared to a credit card that requires a lower credit score.
 That means more options for making larger purchases each billing cycle, as well as a potentially lower credit utilization rate since you would have more overall available credit.